-S weet Home chool district Adopted: 3/8/99, 5/11/15

-Public Complaints about District Per sonnel
+Public Complaints about District Personnel

-1. Name of employee complaint is against:

-2. Name of student (if student is involved):

-3. Age of student: When did action take place?
-Date: Time:

-4. Location of incident:

-5. What is the nature of your concern? (be specific.)
+Name of employee complaint is against: Name of student (if student is involved): Age of student: When did action take place?
+Date: Time: Location of incident: What is the nature of your concern? (be specific.) what is the nature of your concern: (be specific.)

-In your opinion, what can be done to resolve your Whom have you contacted in the district to resolve (Signature) Witnesses: Person issuing complaint: (Print name) (Signature) (Date sign
+In your opinion, what can be done to resolve you ir concern?

+Whom have you contacted in the district to resol-

+Witnesses:

+Parson issuing complaints

+Person issuing complaint: (Print name) (Signature)

+A ddmagg.

+Address:

+Address: (Date signed)